CodePoem/fastcode/ReadMe.md

+# Short introduction
-** a simple plugin to generate code quickly
+a simple plugin to generate code quickly.